syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Filtering.md

                 N/A
             </td>
             <td>
-                Always `StartsWith` operator will be used for string filter
+                Always `StartsWith` operator will be used for string filter.
             </td>
             <td>
                 String